pangeo-data/pangeo-eosc/WEB-Object_storage-Creation.md

 Go to [Openstack dashboard of CESNET](https://dashboard.cloud.muni.cz/auth/login/) and chose EGI Check-in.

 ## Create containers
-Click 'Object Sore' -> 'Containers'
+Click 'Object Store' -> 'Containers'

 You will see the list of existing containers.